Best daily deals

 The SM7B has a lower output than most mics -59 dBV/Pa (1.12 mV so needs a good amount of gain applied at your preamp or audio interface.

-The usual culprit that can cause noise with a Shure SM7b is that it needs a lot of preamp gain in order to reach a usable output volume.
+The usual culprit for noise with a Shure SM7b is that it needs a lot of preamp gain to reach a usable output volume.
 If your preamp is of a lower quality, a lot of gain can introduce noise.
 Using a Cloudlifter will offer clean gain that should solve the issue if it’s the preamp to blame.
-Also check your XLR cable to ensure it isn’t damaged.
+Also, check your XLR cable to ensure it isn’t damaged.

 You only need a Cloudlifter if your current preamp doesn’t supply enough gain to create a recording with enough level from the SM7b.

 There is a huge price disparity between the Shure SM58 and SM7B microphones.
-While it’s nice to have the best equipment, it’s not necessary, especially since you’re just starting out.
-It’s more important that you have workable tools to hone your craft and tell your story; you can up the production value later.
+While having the best equipment is nice, it’s not necessary, especially since you’re just starting out.
+You need workable tools to hone your craft and tell your story; you can up the production value later.
 The SM58 is better suited for live performances and is built for the road.

 Take a listen to our SM58 microphone sample below and let us know your thoughts.